Ceratosenzaf/supreme-check-restocks/README.md

 It will notify in case of restocks, new colors or new products added.
 (Right now it notifies the changes in the comand line, but you can edit it as you prefer)

+To use it just download the project and run the [python file](check_availability.py)

 Necessary:
   * [Python 3](https://www.python.org/)
   * [Scrapy](https://scrapy.org/)